1suleyman/1suleyman.github.io/README.md

-Absolutely!
-Here's your updated **README** with the contact section changed to include just your LinkedIn profile:

----

 # 🌐 1suleyman.github.io – Cloud Portfolio

 Welcome to my cloud portfolio!
 This site is a living documentation of my journey as I dive deeper into **Azure**, **DevOps**, and **cloud automation**.